 - 1 tsp ghee, coconut oil, tallow, avocado oil, olive oil, or any other oil of choice

-- seasonings of choice (I like salt, pepper, cayenne, and a squeeze of lemon)
+- Seasonings of choice (I like salt, pepper, cayenne, and a squeeze of lemon)

-- heat oil up in a medium pan. take the salmon and salt both sides. if frozen, let defrost slightly (you don't have to let it defrost all the way). when the oil is hot, place on the pan skin side up.
+- Heat oil up in a medium pan.
+Take the salmon and salt both sides.
+If frozen, let defrost slightly (you don't have to let it defrost all the way).
+When the oil is hot, place on the pan skin side up.

-- season both kale and salmon to taste, and enjoy with 1/2 an avocado.
+- Season both kale and salmon to taste, and enjoy with 1/2 an avocado.

-but no meal is complete without wine.
+But no meal is complete without wine.

-I didn't grow up with my parents drinking wine really, but when I traveled in Europe, I was enamored by the idea of relaxing with a glass of wine during dinner.
+I didn't grow up with my parents drinking wine, but when I traveled in Europe, I was enamored by the idea of relaxing with a glass of wine during dinner.
 I think it forces you to be more mindful of what you're eating, which is always a great thing.

-the wine that I tried is Natura Wines. they have organic, natural, Chilean wines — I'm a huge fan of reds, so I picked out a Pinot Noir for this dinner. yes, I know seafood typically pairs with white, but let me explain myself -
+The wine that I tried is Natura Wines.
+They have organic, natural, Chilean wines — I'm a huge fan of reds, so I picked out a Pinot Noir for this dinner.
+Yes, I know seafood typically pairs with white, but let me explain myself:

-this Pinot was light, refreshing, and similar to a white, except a little more full-bodied. it'd be a great summer wine and would be good both cold and room temperature. it tastes better with seafood or pasta dishes — something lighter — rather than steak or heavier dishes.
+This Pinot was light, refreshing, and similar to a white, except a little more full-bodied.
+It'd be a great summer wine and would be good both cold and room temperature.
+It tastes better with seafood or pasta dishes — something lighter — rather than steak or heavier dishes.

-what's your favorite go-to meal? let me know in the comments below!
+What's your favorite go-to meal?
+Let me know in the comments below!